Suyajnaa/Differential-Amplifier/README.md

  <pre>
                         Vout = A [(Vin+)−(Vin-)]
-<br>                       where , A is the gain of the amplifier.
+<br>                       where, A is the gain of the amplifier.

                         Adiff = gm × RD
                            where , gm = Transconductance